 5 Important Considerations for Starting a New Testing Project

-We are honored to be able to provide environmental test chambers a part of, not only the research and development process, but also the design verification and validation processes.
+Our test chambers are used not only in the research and development process, but also in the design verification and validation processes.
 This insight has granted us a unique viewpoint of the development process and given us the opportunity to share 5 considerations which are critical to any new testing project.

 If you are considering buying an environmental test chamber, you already know different materials respond to heat and cold differently.
 But consider how each of those materials will retain the temperature after the chamber switches to the opposite cycle of heating or cooling.
-If they are good conductors, they will likely absorb and release temperature stresses more quickly.
+If the materials are good conductors, they will likely absorb and release temperature stresses more quickly.
 If not, they may need to soak much longer to stabilize at a set point.
-This will have an immediate impact on your chamber temperature change rates, length of test, and chamber performance.
+This will have an immediate impact on your product temperature change rates, length of test and chamber performance.

-By discussing the material types that are used throughout the product being tested with the environmental test chamber manufacturer, their engineers can help compensate for these variances by adjusting the refrigeration type, system size, compressor power, and airflow inside the chamber.
-In some cases special modifications can be made to the test chamber itself to add additional efficiencies and performance that can improve the entire testing project.
+It is important to discuss the material types that are used throughout the product being tested with your sales specialist.
+This will allow our engineers to design the right test chamber for your application by specifying the correct refrigeration system and airflow needed for your test application.
+In some cases special modifications can be made to the test chamber itself to add additional efficiencies and performance options that can improve the entire testing project.

-Some materials will release flammable gasses when they are subjected to extreme heat.
-If any of these materials are present in your product and they release gasses into the chamber they could cause a volatile reaction when the gas passes the ni‐chrome heating element used to warm the chamber.
+Considerations should also be taken on whether or not the materials being tested will release flammable gasses when they are subjected to extreme heat.
+If any of these materials are present in your product and they release gasses into the chamber, they could cause a volatile reaction when the gas passes the ni‐chrome heating element used to heat the chamber.

 Ni‐chrome heating elements can have an operational temperature range in excess of 2000°F. The air inside the test chambers will come in direct contact with these elements, and in some cases, if flammable gasses are present in the airstream a volatile reaction could occur.
-The reaction can be so intense that the test chamber could rupture, potentially causing harm to people or property near the chamber.
-If planned properly, steps can be taken to alter the design of the chamber or the test procedure to accommodate for this unlikely, but very possible event.
+Our environmental chamber sales specialists can help guide you with necessary test chamber safeties during the design phase of your chamber to ensure proper operation, protecting your product and users with optional equipment such as pressure relief vents, temperature limited sheath heaters and more.

-If you have a test requirement that demands that the DUT (device under test) needs to be operational during the testing procedure, you need to consider that when sizing the test chamber.
+If you have a test requirement that requires your product to be operational during the testing procedure, please be sure to inform your sales specialist so they have the appropriate information to specify the correct test chamber.
 For example, if a DUT creates 10,000 watts of heat under normal operation and your test chamber isn’t sized to accommodate that extra heat, the chamber may not seem to be working as well as it should.
 Also, are you only testing one of these products at a time, or multiple products?
-Make sure you multiply your calculated live-load to accommodate all products that will be under test.
+Make sure you multiply your calculated live-load to accommodate all products that will be tested.

 Buying an environmental test chamber is an investment.
 Have you done any forecasting of future projects?
 Are there other testing projects at your facility that will be next in line when the current project is over?
 If so, will they have the same requirements?
-Any details you have about future projects can also be addressed by your customer support engineer.
-It’s worth having the conversation.
+Any details you have about future projects can also be addressed by your sales specialist.

 When considering all possible variables, you can reduce the time it will take to get your project rolling and get your products to market.

 We have the experience and expertise to provide the right solution for your project.
-If you want to get a jump start on your testing by using our A2LA certified test laboratories
+If you want to get a jump start on your testing before the chamber is built you can also utilize one of our A2LA accredited test laboratories

 for more information.